stgeorgeshurstville/bulletin/index.md

 ## Jeremiah - A New Destiny Amidst Death & Destruction

-#### O sing to the Lord a new song; sing to the Lord, all the earth.
-Honour and majesty are before him; strength and beauty are in his sanctuary.
-Psalm 96:1,6
+#### The Lord is the strength of his people, he is the saving refuge of his anointed.
+O save your people, and bless your heirtage; be their shepherd and carry them forever.
+Psalm 28:8-9